 For Education and Training:

-- More than 1,000 students have taken twenty courses in science, technology and information and communication technologies as part of the TotalEnergies Associate Professors (TPA) program run by TEPU in partnership with Makerere University.
-In addition, 7,000 young Ugandans took part in six online courses available to everyone (MOOCs);
+- more than 1,000 students have taken some twenty courses in science, technology and information and communication sciences as part of the TotalEnergies Associate Professors (TPA) program conducted in partnership with Makerere University in Uganda.
+In addition, 13,000 young Ugandans participated in the Tilenga MOOC (Massive Open Online Course), consisting of six online courses accessible to all;

-- TEPU has selected 200 Ugandan youths from the Tilenga MOOC to join the Tilenga Academy training program aimed at empowering youths with skills and international certifications to work on the Tilenga project during the production phase.
-The selected candidates will receive training for 2.5 years;
+- TEPU selected 200 young Ugandans from the Tilenga MOOC.
+These young people joined the Tilenga Academy training program aimed at giving them the international skills and certifications to work on the Tilenga project during the production phase.
+Selected candidates undergo a 2.5-years training;

-- EACOP has developed a similar program and selected 34 Ugandan youths from the Tilenga MOOC and 114 Tanzanian youths from the EACOP MOOC to join the EACOP Academy training program aimed at empowering youths with skills and international certifications to work on the EACOP project during the production phase.
-The selected candidates will receive training for 2.5 years.
+- selecting 34 young Ugandans from the MOOC Tilenga and 114 young Tanzanians from the MOOC EACOP to join the EACOP Academy training program aimed at giving these young people the skills and international certifications to work on the EACOP project during the production phase.
+Selected candidates will receive 2.5 years of training;

 Health: